Lot 27 Cape Tribulation Rd will be protected forever.

 Rare and endangered species like the Southern Cassowary and the Spectacled Flying-fox are found here, amidst ancient and primitive flowering plants.
-Buying this property extends priceless habitat, providing safe haven and nourishment while significantly building on existing Rainforest Rescue protected areas.
+Rescuing this property extended priceless habitat, providing safe haven and foraging land while significantly building on existing Rainforest Rescue protected areas.
 This rescue is of vital importance and will prevent rainforest destruction.
-It’s essential that we protect this land for Nature.
+It’s essential that we protect land like this for Nature.

 Lot 27 Cape Tribulation Rd, like Lot 30, borders the National Park and is adjacent to the Cape Kimberley Wildlife Corridor – we know this area well.
 Because of the connectivity to the National Park and World Heritage Area, and with a lack of protection on several of the properties still outside of the refuge, this property is high priority for rescue and protection.
 Lot 27 will likely qualify for inclusion into this protected corridor and is a real win for Nature and for everyone who stands for conservation.